 Programs and Degrees

-Here are the most common degrees for becoming a Clinical Psychologist. a PhD or Professional is usually recommended and specifically a degree or coursework that prepares you for the particular field, see below.
+Here are the most common degrees for becoming a Clinical Psychologist. a is usually recommended and specifically a degree or coursework that prepares you for the particular field, see below.

 - 49.3% Doctorate

 - 0.2% College

 - 0.2% Less than High School